 Air Conditioning Refrigerant Rules

-Working with A/C refrigerant is only legal by certified contracting professionals.
+Working with A/C refrigerant is only legal when installed by licensed, certified, contracting professionals.
 There are many consequences for those who do so without the proper training and legal approvals.
-Some of those consequences can greatly affect the health of you, your family and the environment.
-The others include the consequences of breaking the law.
+Some of those consequences include the consequences of breaking the law.
+A dangerous consequence is that it can greatly affect the health of you, your family and the environment.
 Learn, here, the rules by which ONLY licensed and certified A/C professional must follow when working with refrigerant:

 - You can’t install your own refrigerant.
 Only certified technicians and contractors can purchase refrigerants intended for use with air-conditioning equipment.
 IT IS THE LAW.
 And, contractors who sell refrigerant for resale are legally responsible for ensuring that their customers are getting the right refrigerant installation.

-- By 2020, R-22 (also known as Freon) will be illegal.
-Refrigerant R-22 is being phased out worldwide due to its harmful effects on the ozone layer.
+- R-22 (also known as Freon) is illegal.
+Refrigerant R-22 was phased out worldwide due to its harmful effects on the ozone layer.
 If you have an old HVAC system that uses R22 and it’s just barely limping along, it is time to replace it.
-As per the EPA, R22 will become illegal in the United States on January 1, 2020.
+As per the EPA, R22 became illegal to manufacture in the United States on January 1, 2020.
 After that R22 refrigerant phase out date, R22 can no longer be manufactured or imported into the US.

 - Refrigerant must be properly disposed of.
 The EPA requires proper refrigerant management practices by certified, contractor owners and operators of refrigeration and AC systems.
 It's harmful to the environment and human health.
 There are practices for certified person to properly disposingof refrigeration/AC equipment.
 Venting refrigerant by private individuals into the atmosphere is illegal.